Decorative neutral curve divider

 Channel Enablement vs. Sales Enablement

-These differences require adapting your approach.
-Partners won't attend mandatory all-hands meetings or complete lengthy certification programs unless they see clear value.
+While channel enablement shares principles with sales enablement, key differences exist.
+Partners won't attend mandatory all-hands meetings.
+They won't complete lengthy certification programs unless they see clear value.
 Everything you ask of partners competes with other demands on their time.

 Building a Partner Enablement Program